dfong0530/BirthdayMessenger/README.md

 This code sends a request to my birthday API to recieve all the birthday's.
 It then parses the data and sends me a text message if there are any birthday's.

 This notification is sent using the Twilio API.

+I plan on using crontab to run this python file.